Parents, if your child faces these challenges, you're in the right place...

 The Catalyst program is designed with the following guidelines in mind: Be kind, be respectful, show your integrity, and ask for help when you need it.

 Your bright & quirky tribe awaits!

-Browse the listing below and enroll your child in the camp(s) they find most intriguing:
+Browse the listing below and enroll your child in the online class(es) they find most intriguing:

 Improv for Interaction

 I need an occupation... a place... and two different types of aquatic mammals.
 Sound strange?
 Not in Improv!
 Improvisational acting (or Improv) games are a fun and effective way to teach and shape social engagement.
 These games rely on quick thinking, verbal skill, creativity, and enthusiasm.
 Research indicates that Improv games are effective in teaching prosocial behavior, emotional resilience, cognitive flexibility, self-expression, and creativity.
 In past sessions, 80% of parents reported an increase in their child's confidence and social initiative as a result of participating in this class.

 AGES: 7-10, 10-12, 13-18

 Is your child interested in fantasy, storytelling, or adventure?
 Dungeons & Dragons fosters peer connections and the development of social skills, mathematical thinking, executive function, and problem-solving skills.
 Kids who play D&D get to exercise their creativity while collaborating with others in an immersive, engaging environment.
 In this class, your child will be guided through the basic rules of the game, create their first character and play in a small-group campaign led by experienced game masters.
 Let’s roll!

 AGES: 8-18.
 We will do our best to organize campaigns within each class by age and skill level.